Dan-inpooling/Privacy-eye/README.md

 If you want to introduce Privacy Eye to your beloved ones, you can say "Do you want to sneak peek what's behind your favorite news website?"

 # Getting started
 We published it at Chrome WebStore so people can use it right away.
 No prerequisites needed.
 Simply download it to your Chrome browser, then you are ready to rock!
+[Download it here for free!](https://inpooling.com/blog/privacy-eye-free-and-open-source-browser-extension-for-data-privacy/)

 # Why is this tool useful?
 - Are you a tech guru but so desperate to educate your family & friends about digital data privacy awareness?